Bonjour, are you looking for the perfect name for your cat in French?

 - Molière: (French actor and playwright similar to Shakespeare)

-- Monet: Claude Monet, famous French painter
+- Monet: Claude Monet, a famous French painter

 - Rimbaud: Arthur Rimbaud (famous French poet)